-Legal Protection
+Legal protection

-Can I still get legal protection if I am still in the relationship?
+Can I still get legla protection if I am still in the relationship?

-If a woman's remains in the relationship, this does not exclude her from protection under the Domestic Violence Protection Act 2012.
-Women are still able to seek a Domestic Violence Order instructing her partner not to use violence against her and/or children.
-Safety planning and support by a DV Specialist service are also encouraged.
+If a woman remains in the relationship, this does not exclude her from protection under the Domestic Violence Protection Act 2012.
+Women are still able to seek a Domestic Violence Order instructing her partner not to use violence against her and/or the children.
+Safety planning and support by a domestic violence specialist service are also encouraged.

-Section 2 Breach, and Registering an Order from and within another State or Territory.
+Section 2 of this booklet contains information about applying for a protection order, reporting a breach, and registering an order from within another state or territory.
 The information is relevant regardless of whether you are still in the relationship or whether you are not in the relationship.